 Some “fun” facts about me:

-Hi everyone!
-I am Ari.
-Hello.
-I ran the 2018 TCS New York City Marathon (my first marathon) as part of Fred’s Team, raising money for cancer research at Memorial Sloan Kettering Cancer Center.
+I ran my first marathon, the 2018 TCS New York City Marathon, as part of Fred’s Team, raising money for cancer research at Memorial Sloan Kettering Cancer Center.
 I ran in honor of my mom Joan Taber, who passed away from cancer in November 2017.
-Thank you to all who donated!

-The title of this blog comes from the mantra I like to repeat during races.
+The title of this blog comes from the mantra I sometimes repeat during races.
 Saying “my body is a machine” over and over seems to separate my brain from the thing that is doing the running, which helps.
 Sometimes.